 — Congressional budget experts estimate the price negotiations provisions of Pelosi's bill would save $456 billion over 10 years.
 After subtracting for new Medicare dental, hearing and vision coverage, that still leaves money to increase spending on medical research, community health centers, and countering the opioid epidemic.

 Democrats have named the drug legislation after the late Rep. Elijah Cummings, D-Md., who early on sought to open a discussion with Trump on drug prices.
-Cummings, as chairman of the House Oversight and Reform Committee, was a target of Trump outbursts on Twitter.
+Cummings as oversight committee chairman was a target of Trump outbursts on Twitter.